What is KPI?

 Picture 1.
 SMART key performance indicator

-6 Things That Makes Key Performance Indicator Effective
+6 Things That Make KPI Effective

-When KPI is Simple
+When They Are Simple

 One of the biggest employee de-motivators is setting “unachievable goals”.
 KPIs must be set so employees could reach it without having to face difficulties.
 The more realistic the goal of a key performance indicator is, the more likely employees are to reach it.
 So, instead of setting big and unattainable goals, start with small ones for the beginning.

 Employees should know how to take action to influence a KPI.
 A good KPI encourages decisions and leads to action in a business.
 To make this possible, you should be able to monitor KPI grounding occurrences.
-If you see that something cannot be improved, then there is no point of measuring it.
+If you see that something cannot be improved, then there is no point in measuring it.

-When KPI is timely
+When KPI Is Timely

 KPIs results should be reported frequently enough so that employees can make timely decisions.
 On the other side, results shouldn’t be reported too frequently because then employees will be overwhelmed with data.
 But, before making a decision on how often should they report,

-When KPI is visible
+When KPI Is Visible

-How to define a KPI?
+How to Define a KPI?